serena-ramley/21daychallenge2019/README.md

 # Day 12 Clean Air
 For this challenge we will implement a function called checkAir(), which will check a collection of air samples.
 The function will take in two arguments.
 The first argument is an array of strings, where each string represents a small air sample that is either clean or dirty.
 The second argument is a number representing the highest acceptable amount of dirty samples.
 For example, a threshold of 0.4 means that there must be less than 40% of total samples classified as dirty for our air to be considered clean.
 Our function must return Polluted if there are too many dirty air samples, or Clean if the proportion of dirty samples is below the threshold.

+# Day 13 Smart Lights
+We will be implementing this using three functions.

+The first two functions will receive an array of objects that represent street lights which may be on or off.

+Our first function, lightsOn, must set all of the lights to on and then return the array of lights.
+The second function, lightsOff, must set all the lights to "off" and then return the array of lights.
+The third function, toggleLights, will receive an array of many street lights, as well as a boolean value lightsAreOn which tells you whether or not all the lights are currently on.
+If lightsAreOn is true, your function should turn all of the lights off.
+If lightsAreOn is false, your function should turn all of the lights on.